-Life coaching currently is an unregulated industry (likely won’t be much longer), and people with no training or experience can call themselves a life coach (and charge money for their services).
+Life coaching currently is an unregulated industry (hopefully won’t be much longer), and anyone with no training or experience can call themselves a life coach (and charge money for their services).

 As a coach, I typically don’t ask, “How does that make you feel?”
-Instead, I ask what action you have taken this week towards your goals.
+Instead, I’ll ask, “What action have you taken this week toward your goals?”
 At the same time, paying attention to and fostering intuition is a big part of my coaching.

 Another difference relates to what clients want.
-Therapy clients often are seeking relief from intense emotional distress, depression, anxiety, trauma, and/or painful relationships.
+Therapy clients often seek relief from intense emotional distress, depression, anxiety, trauma, and/or painful relationships.
 Coaching clients are not in significant emotional distress and feel ready to make changes in their lives.

 More about coaching

 Coaching is collaborative.

 You and your coach work as equals – your coach is skilled at coaching, and you are the expert on your life.
 Together, the two of you come up with new ways to approach obstacles, so you can immediately start seeing success on your chosen goals.

 Your coach will ask you powerful questions that help you think outside the box, see things from a different perspective, and make gains often quicker than you ever anticipated.